 The Grace community periodically collects items for use by people receiving care through LSS.
 Occasionally Grace volunteers will assist with serving a meal or other service opportunities at LSS.

 CLOTHING DRIVE: It is time for our fall children’s clothing drive for LSS.
 Needed are gently used fall and winter clothing (infant-high school sizes).
 We especially need winter jackets, snow pants, hats and mittens as well as khaki pants/ skirts.
 Also needed are new socks and underwear.
 Last year clothing was provided for 113 families and 413 children.
 A volunteer is needed to coordinate and bag the donations: Please contact Cathy Jenny at firstname.lastname@example.org.

 “God’s work.
 Our hands.”
 Sunday

-Each fall, congregations of the Evangelical Lutheran Church in America (ELCA) participate in “God’s work.
+Each year, congregations of the Evangelical Lutheran Church in America (ELCA) participate in “God’s work.
 Our hands.”
 Sunday, doing a variety of service projects within their communities.
-Our Sunday school, youth, and whole congregation join in the work of cleaning up the banks of the Mississippi River (two blocks away), assembling care kits for Lutheran World Relief, and other projects.
-Read about the “Socks of Love” care kits that Rally Sunday participants will work on this year.
+Our Sunday school, youth, and whole congregation join in the project.
+In the past we’ve cleaned up the banks of the Mississippi River (two blocks away), assembled care kits for Lutheran World Relief, assembled car care bags for those we encounter at intersections, and other projects.